Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multiply.rst

 The *Multiply* effect multiplies two colors.
-Blender uses values between (0.0 to 1.0) for the colors, he does not have to normalize this operation, the multiplication of two terms between (0.0 to 1.0) always gives a result between (0.0 to 1.0).
+Blender uses values between (0.0 to 1.0) for the colors, this operation does not have to be normalized, the multiplication of two terms between (0.0 to 1.0) always gives a result between (0.0 to 1.0).

 (with the "traditional" representation of three bytes, like RGB(124, 255, 56) ,